-This button saves the current list with all information to a tab-delimited .txt file and opens it in TextEdit.
-In TextEdit copy all, and paste it into a spreadsheet such as an Excel file.
+The Copy List to Clipboard menu item in the [Action] button saves the current list with all information to a tabdelimited .txt file and opens it in TextEdit.
+In TextEdit copy all and paste it into a spreadsheet such as an Excel file.
 You can then apply a hierarchical sorting of the list.